-The town of Loches, which is one of the most beautiful fortified cities in France, developed around a natural rocky spur where humans have settled since at least the Gallo-Roman era.
-In the Middle Ages, the Counts of Anjou established a fortress there, and after 1205 and its capture by Philippe Auguste, it became a “royal city” housing a royal dwelling where kings would stay from Charles VII to François I. Today, it preserves the vestiges of three major historical periods that marked its urban development: the Middle Ages, the Renaissance, and the 19th century.
+The town of Loches, which is one of the most beautiful fortified cities in France, developed around a natural rocky spur where people have settled since at least the Gallo-Roman era.
+In the Middle Ages, the Counts of Anjou built a fortress here, and after 1205, following its capture by Philippe Auguste, it became a “royal city” and housed a royal residence where kings from Charles VII to François I would stay.
+Today, it preserves the remnants of three major historical periods that marked its urban development: the Middle Ages, the Renaissance, and the 19th century.

-Don’t hesitate to visit the tourist office to pick up some (free) documentation to follow the five mapped trails of the city, which will allow you to discover the history of Loches through key moments: the discovery circuit, the Foulques Nerra circuit, the François I circuit, the Alfred de Vigny circuit, and the Agnès Sorel circuit.
+Also, don’t hesitate to stop by the tourist office to pick up some (free) documentation to follow the five mapped trails in the town, which will allow you to discover the history of Loches through key moments: the discovery circuit, the Foulques Nerra circuit, the François I circuit, the Alfred de Vigny circuit, and the Agnès Sorel circuit.

-My photo tips: for a beautiful view of the medieval city, I recommend going to the Public Garden of Loches (5 chemin de la Prairie-de-la-Foire), which is located on the other side of the Indre and below the fortress.
+My photo tip: for a beautiful view of the medieval city, I recommend going to the Jardin Public de Loches (5 chemin de la Prairie-de-la-Foire) which is located on the other side of the Indre river and below the fortress.

 Place de la Marne, 37600 Loches